vahtyah/LeetCodeSolutions/Data Structures/Array/README.md

 [3394.
 Check if Grid can be Cut into Sections](/Data%20Structures%2FArray%2F3394.%20Check%20if%20Grid%20can%20be%20Cut%20into%20Sections): Determine if a grid can be fully divided into 2 sections

 [3446.
 Sort Matrix by Diagonals](/Data%20Structures%2FArray%2F3446.%20Sort%20Matrix%20by%20Diagonals): Sort each diagonal of the matrix independently

+[3531.
+Count Covered Buildings](/Data%20Structures%2FArray%2F3531.%20Count%20Covered%20Buildings): Count buildings not covered by any other